 SIEGEL: Israel said yesterday that Iran is using deception and concealment to buy time for its nuclear program.
 Do you see no potential opening of substance behind the more friendly atmospherics that Iran's new president has introduced to his dealings with Washington?

 SIEGEL: But President Rouhani, who did tell NBC that he regards Israel as an occupier and a usurper government, has also spoken of renouncing nuclear weapons, that Iran has no intention of ever having.
-What do you make of them?
-How seriously do you take them?
+What do you make of him?
+How seriously do you take him?

 OREN: Well, you know, he said that Iran never had a military nuclear program.
 We know that's a lie.
 America knows that's a lie.
 Iran is in violation of not one but four Security Council resolutions.
 Let them fulfill their obligations to the international community.
 And then if we can find a diplomatic solution to this, nobody would be happier than the people of Israel.